 NVHA developed an Equality Action Plan (Appendix 1) following discussions with the Equalities Working Group.

+As outlined earlier in this policy the action plan was reviewed and updated in 2025 following discussions and feedback from staff and committee during training, and then further informed by a working group of staff and committee members.
 This Action Plan identifies a range of objectives to help ensure NVHA provides equality of opportunity for all.
 The delivery of each objective of the Action Plan will be the responsibility of NVHA's staff and will be monitored by the Management Committee.
 The Plan will be reviewed annually.